Home Sun & Moon Eclipses May 9–10, 2013 Annular Solar Eclipse

 Regions that saw, at least, a partial eclipse: South in Asia, Australia, Pacific, Indian Ocean.

-Expand for some cities where annular eclipse was visible
+Expand for a list of selected cities where the annular eclipse was visible

 Eclipse Shadow Path